jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 < P: same system as above, now physically showing the two calls >

-If you want to reference multiple output parameters of a single call, you have to explicitly display the call and reference the objects that are inside the call symbol.
+If you want to reference multiple output parameters of a single call, you might explicitly display the call and reference the objects that are inside the call symbol.
 By referencing the parameters of the call, you only use one call.

 ![](images/Input%20Output%20Parameter%20Passings.109.png)